Boreas618/Notes/artificial-intelligence/introduction.md

 - Discrete vs. Continuous

-  The state of the environmement.
+  The distinct states of the environmement is finite/infinite

+> **Playing soccer**: Partially observable, stochastic, dynamic, sequential, continous
+>
+> **Shopping for used books on the internet**: Partially observable, stochastic, dynamic, ~~episodic~~ sequential

 **World:** an environmant and the agents that reside within it create a world.